-➢ 40% upon the achievement of objective targets.

-As described in more detail under "2022 Executive Compensation Determination - 2022 Short-Term Incentives," the objective targets consist of earnings per share, customer satisfaction and service reliability.
-Our Committee and board believe these matters are important goals and represent our twin objectives of achieving value for our shareholders and customers.
+- o 40% upon the achievement of objective targets. - As described in more detail under the Executive Compensation Determination 2023 Short-Term Incentives section, the objective targets consist of earnings per share, customer satisfaction and service reliability.
+Our Committee and board believe these matters are important goals and represent our twin objectives of achieving value for our shareholders and customers. - 30% upon a subjective assessment of the degree of achievement of specified corporate goals. - The specific corporate goals consist of accomplishments the board deems important.
+As examples, goals related to environmental, social and governance, operations and financial goals not considered in the objective measures are reviewed by the board in assessing management's performance as follows: - Environmental, Social and Governance (including Human Capital and Performance) - o Promotes and improves a diverse, equitable and inclusive workplace - o Advances the Company's Energy 2030 and 2050 goals and framework - o Advances MGE's movement towards the Utility of the Future - o Maintains or improves culture of environmental stewardship - o Prepares Environmental and Sustainability Report and reviews with board - o Maintains and enhances position as your community energy company - o Provides a culture that attracts and motivates a high-performing workplace

+Financial

+- o Implements cost containment measures - o Manages capital - o Continues annual dividend increases and raises the rate of the dividend increase over time - o Maintains top position for debt ratings relative to other combination investor-owned utilities from either S&P or Moody's

+Operational

+- o Maintains or improves safety culture

+- o Manages day-to-day operations

+- o Addresses legislative and regulatory matters

+- o Complies with regulatory requirements

-30% upon a subjective assessment of the degree of achievement of specified corporate goals.
+- o Implements important projects and meets project milestones - o Manages short-term and long-term corporate risks - o Seeks out and pursues unanticipated opportunities - o Handles unanticipated problems/threats/crises o 30% upon a subjective assessment of the degree of achievement of specified individual goals.

-The specific corporate goals consist of accomplishments the board deems important.
-As examples, goals related to environmental, social and governance, operations and financial goals not considered in the objective measures are reviewed by the board in assessing management as follows:

-- Maintains or improves culture of environmental stewardship. - o Includes preparing the annual Corporate Responsibility and Sustainability Report that is reviewed by the board. - Advances "Energy 2030" framework and "Net-zero carbon by 2050" goals. - Maintains top position for debt ratings relative to other combination investor-owned utilities from the rating agencies. - Promotes and improves a diverse, equitable and inclusive workplace. - Continues annual dividend increases and raises the rate of the dividend increase over time. - Maintains or improves safety culture. - Provides a culture that attracts and motivates a high-performing workforce. - o Engages and supports employees through change. - Implements important projects, and meets project milestones.

-- Maintains and enhances position as community energy company. - Upholds compliance with regulatory requirements. - Addresses legislative and regulatory matters. - Implements cost-containment measures. - Supports management of day-to-day operations. - Handles unanticipated problems, threats or crises. - Seeks out and pursues unanticipated opportunities. - Manages capital. - Manages short-term and long-term corporate risks.

-As part of assessing the degree of achievement in this component, the Chair/CEO reviews information with the Board of Directors on how Company activities, initiatives and programs have advanced all the above goals over the year.
+As part of assessing the degree of achievement in this component, the CEO reviews information with the Board of Directors on how Company activities, initiatives and programs have advanced all the above goals over the year.
 His review includes information on how the Company has advanced overall corporate strategies.